 Web Search tab

-Provides raw data from web scans, including certificates, JARM fingerprints, favicon hashes, HTML content, and HTTP headers.
+Provides raw data from web searches, including certificates, JARM fingerprints, favicon hashes, HTML content, and HTTP headers.

 Dangling DNS tab